-This section analyzes the example implementations, in terms of the specific subcategories of the

-735 Cybersecurity Framework that they support.
-This enables an understanding of how the example

-737 This section identifies the security benefits provided by each component of the example
+This section analyzes the example implementations in terms of the specific Subcategories of the Cybersecurity Framework that they support.
+This enables an understanding of how the example implementations achieved the goals of the design when compared against a standardized framework.
+This section identifies the security benefits provided by each component of the example implementations and how those components support specific cybersecurity activities, as specified in terms of Cybersecurity Framework Subcategories.

-- implementations and how those components support specific cybersecurity activities, as specified in - 739 terms of Cybersecurity Framework subcategories. - 740 The Cybersecurity Framework includes functions, categories, and subcategories that define the - 741 capabilities and processes needed to implement a cybersecurity program.
-In Table A-1, the NCCoE has - identified the subcategories that are desirable to implement when deploying the example - 743 implementations.
-This section discusses how the example implementations support each of the subcategories listed in Table A-1.
-Using the subcategories as a basis for organizing our analysis allowed vs to systematically consider how well the example implementations support specific security activities, and provides structure to our security analysis.
+The Cybersecurity Framework includes Functions, Categories, and Subcategories that define the capabilities and processes needed to implement a cybersecurity program.
+In Table A-1, the NCCoE has identified the Subcategories that are desirable to implement when deploying the example implementations.
+This section discusses how the example implementations support each of the Subcategories listed in Table A-1.
+Using the Subcategories as a basis for organizing our analysis allowed us to systematically consider how well the example implementations support specific security activities and provides structure to our security analysis.